 The hike begins at the Carolina Hills trailhead, which is at the end of a street.
 There is parking and room for about 15 cars.
 There are 3 paths that share this trailhead.
 As you stand looking at the trail sign, one trail goes up to the left to the wide horse path.
 One trail goes down to the right, and one trail is in between those two in the middle and to the left of the sign.
 We took the middle trail.
 Follow the middle trail until you get to a sign about horses and a junction with that wide trail you saw at the beginning.
 Head right at the sign onto the wide trail.
 There is one more junction where you need to stay left.
 The trail begins out in the open, but after you head left there is a little more shade.

 There is poison ivy along the trail.
 It is all clearly marked with signs, and as long as you stay on the trail, there shouldn’t be any problems.

 After about 0.4 miles, the trail comes to the Jungle Trail.
 There is a sign on the righthand side of the trail.
-Head into the Jungle Trail at the sign and have fun exploring.
+Head into the Jungle Trail at the sign and have fun.

-The Jungle Trail is shaded, and has logs to climb over, forts to hide in, and a tire swing.
-We had a great time hopping on stumps, and walking on a log bridge over the tiny stream.
+The Jungle Trail is shaded, has logs to climb over, and forts to hide in.
+We have heard that the tire swing is no longer around, but we are going to hike this trail again to check it out.
+We had a great time hopping on stumps, and exploring huts.
 This trail is only 0.1 miles long, but we spent most of our time playing and adventuring on the jungle trail.

 Shortly after the tire swing the trail ends.
 You will come to another Jungle Trail sign because this trail can actually be done as a loop.
 We recommend hiking the trail out and back.
 After you are done playing in the Jungle Trail, just turn around and hike back the way you came.
 This is the most shady, and the easiest.
 It makes the hike 1.0 mile round trip, which is just right for toddler hikers.